 I have been asked this question repeatedly by competitive athletes and many individuals who want to take up running to prepare for a race.
-The internet is ripe with advice of every kind about the wonders of training with a heart-rate monitor or heart-rate based programs.
+The internet is rife with advice of every kind about the wonders of training with a heart-rate monitor or heart-rate based programs.
 Many athletes find themselves bogged down and unable to improve or get frustrated because they are unable to sustain the duration a heart-rate based regimen is asking for.

 It is imperative to remember that the commonly promulgated HR based trainings are calculated based on an erroneous formula that seems to dominate our fitness world.
 Jonathan Ross, a prominent health and fitness expert, summed it up here "Using any formula that starts with age is problematic and introduces huge error ranges that are potentially as large as the training zones we are using.
 Any formula including any version of 220 – Age for maximum heart rate calculation is going to be a mess for the same reason that selling a single shoe size to everyone is going to be a problem."

 The best approach to HR training is found in a field test that determines your lactate threshold heart rate (LTHR). when done accurately, you can base and determine your training zones based on the Training Peaks training formula.

 If you are not a precision-data obsessed athlete, the easiest and fastest way to training can be found in the polar 5 HR zones formula.
 It is effective and simple to use.
 It is the closest formula to allows you to use RPE (Rate of Perceived Exertion) coupled with an approximation of your safe HR zones.

 RPE itself can be a profound training method and many advanced athletes and top coaches use the “conversation“ model to nail down your RPE zone .